 The study found that a lutein and zeaxanthin supplement was associated with increases in macular pigment density (MPOD) and significant improvements in photostress recovery (PSR), and disability glare (DG) thresholds after six months and 12 months.
 Researchers report, “The results of our study, particularly those from the PSR portion, are illustrative of effects elicited by both filtering of light by MPOD, and by retinal physiology enhancement by the [macular carotenoids].”

-Your eyes are similar to a camera, and like a camera, if any part of your eye becomes damaged you do not get a clear picture, as an example someone that operates a camera may utilize the use of a polarizing filter to reduce glare, to not “break the eye” as such.
+Your eyes are similar to a camera, and like a camera, if any part of your eye becomes damaged you do not get a clear picture.
 Some of the common risks that affect your vision are your lifetime exposure to sunlight, your age, and smoking.
 All of these contribute to cumulative damage that can affect the crystalline lens of the eye where cataracts can occur, clouding vision, or damage the sensitive macular region of the retina, also contributing to vision loss.
 These threats are magnified, especially if they occur in conjunction with a low intake of fresh fruits and vegetables or antioxidant supplements.

 During our youth, there is a hearty supply of available nutrients to help protect the eyes – organs which consist of many smaller, delicate organs – from damaging effects of an unstable type of oxygen called free radicals.
 As we age, the pool of available nutrients decreases, exposing the eyes to the harmful impact of free radicals.
 As a natural reaction to protect itself, the eye is very selective in what it allows inside the cells.
 The activity of vision production alone releases a large volume of free radicals that can contribute to ocular aging.
 Many scientific studies have shown the benefits of Lutein and Zeaxanthin for eye health.
 Further studies support the use of N-Acetyl-L-Cysteine (NAC) for eye health, which creates Glutathione, and Bilberry to increase visual acuity and stamina for those with night blindness and tired eyes.